uktrade/export-wins-ui-mi/README.md

 npm install
 ```

-You will also need some environment variables created before you can start the app, take a look at the [env template](.env.template) file.
+You will also need some environment variables created before you can start the app, take a look at the [env template](.env.template) file with command `source .env.template`.

 To make life easier setup an shell extension to read a .env or .envrc file and setup env vars for you, like [direnv](https://direnv.net/), then ensure you have the correct env variables set.